ScooloV/bbpedia/docs/dungeon_bowl/league_and_exhibition_play.md

 TEAMS**

-with a brand new team, many more like to develop a favourite team over several season ■ building that team\'s legend over time and telling the sto ' of fan favourites who dedicate their career to their tea The following rules enable coaches who wish to re-dX team from one season into the next to do so
+with a brand new team, many more like to develop a favourite team over several season ■ building that team's legend over time and telling the sto ' of fan favourites who dedicate their career to their tea The following rules enable coaches who wish to re-dX team from one season into the next to do so